terryncew/ULT-Model/README.md

 This model is designed to be explored, tested, and refined.
 Researchers, developers, and theorists can build upon these equations, implement them in simulations, and analyze the emergent properties of human-AI interactions.

 ---

+Why This Matters

+The Unintended Long-Term Trajectory (ULT) Model is a framework for understanding structured emergence in complex systems—markets, AI, decision-making, and beyond.
+Instead of randomness, ULT suggests that chaos has underlying patterns that shape long-term outcomes.

+This repo serves as an open reference for anyone interested in exploring, testing, and expanding on these ideas.
+Contributions, insights, and discussions are welcome.

 **Note:** GitHub’s Markdown doesn’t render LaTeX natively.
 If you want to see the equations properly formatted, use a Jupyter Notebook (`.ipynb`) or a Markdown viewer that supports LaTeX.